 1988: the Firm becomes a part of the future Richemont Group

-2002: new workshops opened in Les Brenets.
+2002: watchmaking workshops opened in Les Brenets in the Swiss Jura

 LINEA : Linea offers the perfect blend of style and femininity with its contemporary, fun interchangeable strap.
 Its guiding philosophy is to be a suitable companion for women by enabling them to have a strap that matches their outfit – the height of elegance.

-HAMPTON : A men's and women's collection that draws its inspiration from an Art Deco period model.
+HAMPTON : a men's and women's collection that draws its inspiration from an Art Deco period model.
 It has now become a classic for the brand, cultivating a certain idea of elegance.